Capture of Aguililla

-The Capture of Aguililla was a battle between Mexican troops and Jalisco New Generation Cartel, when Jalisco New Generation Cartel ambushed the National Guard in Aguililla the hometown of Nemesio Oseguera Cervantes, leaving 15 dead.
+The Capture of Aguililla was a battle between Mexican troops and the Jalisco New Generation Cartel (CJNG) in the town of Aguililla that left 15 dead.
+Aguililla is the hometown of CJNG leader Nemesio Oseguera Cervantes.

-The Jalisco New Generation Cartel arrived in Aguililla making blockades in the highways.
-Soon after Federal authorities met with the Governor of Michoacán, Silvano Aureoles, to find a peaceful resolution.
-The next day Police officers were attacked with shots and grenades using drones, manned by members of the Jalisco New Generation Cartel.
-Two elements were injured after that.
+The CJNG began their assault on Aguililla by making blockades on the highways.
+Soon after, federal authorities met with the Governor of Michoacán, Silvano Aureoles, to find a peaceful resolution.
+The next day, police officers were attacked with drones carrying explosive devices, injuring two of them.

-On 10 February 2022 authorities reported that members of the National Guard and the army retook the town and the traffic was restored in 43 towns located in the municipalities of Aguililla, Buenavista, Coalcomán and Tepalcatepec.
-Six long weapons, 23 improvised explosive devices, 21 vehicles, three of them with handmade armor, and equipment such as radio transmitters or bulletproof vests were also seized.
+On 10 February 2022 authorities reported that members of the National Guard and Army retook the town and the traffic was restored in 43 towns located in the municipalities of Aguililla, Buenavista, Coalcomán and Tepalcatepec.
+Six long weapons, 23 improvised explosive devices, 21 vehicles, three of them with handmade armor, and equipment such as radio transmitters and bulletproof vests were also seized.